OpenHydrology/floodestimation/docs/source/tutorial.rst

     gc_analysis = GrowthCurveAnalysis(dee_catchment, gauged_catchments)

-Th :class:`floodestimation.analysis.GrowthCurveAnalysis` provides methods to estimate growth curves for a catchment, using data from catchment itself or the collection of gauged catchments using a pooling group approach.
+Th :class:`.analysis.GrowthCurveAnalysis` provides methods to estimate growth curves for a catchment, using data from catchment itself or the collection of gauged catchments using a pooling group approach.

 .. code-block:: python

     dee_growth_curve = gc_analysis.growth_curve()

-Calling the :meth:`floodestimation.analysis.GrowthCurveAnalysis.growth_curve()` returns a growth curve method/function which can be used like this: `flow = dee_growth_curve(aep=0.01)`.
+Calling the :meth:`.analysis.GrowthCurveAnalysis.growth_curve()` returns a growth curve method/function which can be used like this: `flow = dee_growth_curve(aep=0.01)`.
 The method parameter `aep` can be a single annual exceedance probability (AEP) value or a list of values.
 If a list of values is provided the returned value is a :class:`numpy.ndarray` of flows.
 The growth curve is estimated using one of the following methods: